EncisoAlva/Virtual-Deep-Electrodes/README.md

 Information on usage is specific to each function.

-# Script 2: Virtual Electrodes via Electrical Source Imaging
+# Virtual Electrodes via Electrical Source Imaging

 Once the inverse solution for the Electrical Source Imaging is computed, the resulting data is used to simulate recordings that would be obtained by theoretical deep electrodes located at arbitrary locations inside the brain.